Abhishek-Dirisipo/O-Redirector/README.md

 # O-Redirector
  an automated tool to find open redirection ! still in development

-   -> click on "view code" ^ located above to access the directory content and clone it
+   -> click on "view code" ^ located above to access the directory content or clone the tool to use it .

 1. check xsslogabhi directory ( it is the place where the tool located ) and check for logs  : )
 2. "O-Redirector-30x.txt" logs consists of all redirection logs , you can manually check for redirection if tool fails to identify  .